SalesforceFoundation/k12-architecture-kit/documentation/automation.md

 A few limitations exist in the current implementation of the task:

+* Multi-select picklist fields are not yet supported.
+* Picklist fields that use a Global Value Set are not yet supported.
+* Standard fields are not yet supported, such as the Status field on the Case object.
 * There is no way to specify any of the new values as the default picklist value, or as the default value for a particular record type.
     * If a default picklist value is already defined on the field, it will remain as the default.
 * There is no way to specify a specific order for the existing or new values, except: